 - impersonation of a candidate cancellation of all the candidate's practical and/or written raw examination marks and exclusion from remaining examinations in that year.
 The matter will be reported to the police - collusion between candidates cancellation of the practical and/or written raw examination marks of each of those candidates involved, together with an inspection of prior papers/recordings in any common examination for evidence of collusion - possession or knowledge of examination questions before an examination cancellation of all the candidate's practical and/or written raw examination marks.
-The matter will be reported to the police - possession of unauthorised materials during the examination cancellation of part or all of the candidate's practical and/or written raw examination marks where unauthorised materials are considered to be relevant to the course being examined (whether or not actual use is established) - possession of mobile technologies (e.g. smart watch, mobile phone) and/or calculator in an examination for which it is not approved - cancellation of all or part of the candidate's practical and/or written examination marks - markings on authorised materials in the examination room cancellation of part or all of the practical and/or written raw examination marks where markings in tables, data books or dictionaries etc. are considered to be relevant to the course being examined (whether or not actual use is established) - unauthorised removal of examination materials unauthorised removal of examination materials from the examination room will result in cancellation of the part/s of the candidate's practical and/or written raw examination marks relating to the materials being removed.
+The matter will be reported to the police - possession of unauthorised materials during the examination cancellation of part or all of the candidate's practical and/or written raw examination marks where unauthorised materials are considered to be relevant to the course being examined (whether or not actual use is established) - possession of mobile technologies (e.g. smart watch, mobile phone) and/or calculator in an examination for which it is not approved - cancellation of all or part of the candidate's practical and/or written examination marks - markings on authorised materials in the examination room cancellation of part or all of the practical and/or written raw examination marks where markings in tables, data books or dictionaries etc. are considered to be relevant to the course being examined (whether or not actual use is established) and/or cancellation of part or all of practical raw mark where features, markings, annotations, names or logos identify the candidate, school club or achievements, including authorised materials that are stamped and/or labelled - unauthorised removal of examination materials unauthorised removal of examination materials from the examination room will result in cancellation of the part/s of the candidate's practical and/or written raw examination marks relating to the materials being removed.
 The matter will be reported to the police - examination room behaviour blatant disregard of examination room regulations will result in the removal of the candidate from the examination room - failure to follow examination instructions cancellation of part or all of the candidate's practical and/or written raw examination marks where the candidate's failure to follow the instructions is considered to have given the candidate an advantage over other candidates - false declarations cancellation of part or all of the practical and/or written examination marks where the candidate falsely declares that the work presented for external assessment is their own and/or that it conforms to the specifications of the course.